John-Abbott-College/4A8-Notes/01_Create_VS_Solution_From_Existing_Code_Calendar.md

 ### Project

+A project contains:

-A project contains all files that are compiled into an executable, library, or website.
-Those files can include source code, icons, images, data files, and so on.
-A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.
+* **files** that are compiled into an executable, library, or website.
+Those files can include source code, icons, images, data files, and other resources.
+* **compiler settings** and other **configuration files** that might be needed by various services or components that your program communicates with.

 Visual Studio uses [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2019) to build each project in a solution, and each project contains an MSBuild project file.
-The file extension reflects the type of project, for example, a C# project (.csproj), a Visual Basic project (.vbproj), or a database project (.dbproj).
+The file extension reflects the type of project, for example, a C# project (`.csproj`), a Visual Basic project (`.vbproj`), or a database project (`.dbproj`).

-The project file is an XML document that contains all the information and instructions that MSBuild needs in order to build your project, including the content, platform requirements, versioning information, web server or database server settings, and the tasks to perform.
+The project file is an **XML** **document** that contains all the information and instructions that MSBuild needs in order to build your project, including the content, platform requirements, versioning information, web server or database server settings, and the tasks to perform.

-You may have to edit the .csproj file to change some details about the project.
+You may have to edit the `.csproj` file to change some details about the project.

 ### Solution

+A solution is a **container** that stores:

+* **one or more related projects**
+* **Solution-level configurations** (Debug / Release, platform targets)
+* **build information** on how to build the projects (dependencies, order, configurations).
+* Visual Studio settings like window layouts, opened files, breakpoints, etc,
-A solution is a container for one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
-A solution is described by a text file (extension *.sln*) with its own unique format.
+* miscellaneous files that aren't associated with a particular project (like documentation, notes, or scripts).

+A solution is described by a **text file** (extension `.sln`) with its own unique format.

-You should NOT edit the .sln file directly.
+You should NOT edit the `.sln` file directly.

+This file **describes the structure of the solution** and lists all the projects inside it.

 ## Adding Files